Organic Farming

 Organic Farming is a cultivating method that aims at cultivating the arrive and raising crops in such a way that the soil is kept alive and in great wellbeing by use of natural wastes (crop, animal and cultivate squanders, oceanic wastes) and other natural materials.

 These chemicals and pesticides enter the food supply, penetrate the water sources, harm the animals, deplete the soil, and harm the natural environment.
-Organic farming is an eco-friendly procedure of growing crops which promotes sustainable and feasible advancement.
+Organic farming is an eco-friendly procedure of growing crops that promotes sustainable and feasible advancement.

-Organic farming in principle debilitates the utilize of harsh chemicals and thus contributes towards the conservation of the natural environment.
+Organic farming, in principle, debilitates the utilize of harsh chemicals and thus contributes towards the conservation of the natural environment.

 Organic farming can be characterized as a system of administration and agrarian generation that combines a high level of biodiversity.